Quantyca/demo-ateam-ai-misc/README.md

 # demo-scene

-Scripts and samples to support [Quantyca](https://www.linkedin.com/company/quantyca/) [talks](https://www.slideshare.net/quantycabi) and [blog posts](https://medium.com/quantyca).
+Scripts and samples to support [talks](https://www.slideshare.net/quantycabi) and [blog posts](https://medium.com/quantyca) made by Analytics Team (ATeam) of [Quantyca](https://www.linkedin.com/company/quantyca/).
 May be rough around the edges.

 ## Contents